 Za’atar, chipotle and nuoc cham dressing.
-Not the standard ingredients you’d expect to find pepping up an Economy Class meal tray.
+Not the standard ingredients you’d expect to find pepping up Economy Class airplane food.
 At least, not until now.
 Thanks to a partnership with Hong Kong’s award-winning Black Sheep Restaurants group, Middle Eastern spice rubs, Mexican chillies and sweet-sour South East Asian dressings are exactly the sort of fresh, tingling flavours passengers can anticipate on Cathay Pacific’s long-haul flights from this month.

-The airline is reimagining the Economy Class menu with one vital ingredient ramped up – flavour.
+The airline is reimagining the Economy Class airplane food offerings with one vital ingredient ramped up – flavour.
 Or, as Bernard Mills, Cathay Pacific’s Head of Customer Experience – F&B and Hospitality, puts it: ‘We want to take our customers on a culinary adventure.

 ‘We recognised an opportunity to do something innovative and different in Economy.
 We wanted the experience to be more contemporary and to reflect the adventure of travel and the role of food in sharing and celebrating different cultures.’

-Food culture has changed, says Mills, and the inflight offering needs to change with it.
+Food culture has changed, says Mills, and airplane food offerings need to change with it.
 ‘People are more adventurous and tuned in to a more global food scene.
 That’s particularly the case in Hong Kong, where people travel for food now, and we want to be part of that journey.’

 ‘Working with this renowned dining group to elevate our Economy Class food gives us a broad range of culinary influences to tap into, which reflects our global network,’ says Mills.